Clinical Research Loan Repayment Program for Individuals from Disadvantaged Backgrounds

 Renewals

 From 90 to 120 days.
-At the conclusion of the initial 2-year contract, participants may apply and be recommended for subsequent 1-year continuation contracts under the application and approval procedures specified above.
+At the conclusion of the initial contract, participants may apply and be considered for subsequent 1-year continuation contracts under the application and approval procedures specified above.

 How are proposals selected?

-Applicants are approved for participation in the NIH Clinical Research Loan Repayment Program after the LRC determines that the applicant will conduct qualified clinical research and qualifies as being from a disadvantaged background.
-LRC approval, in part, is based upon the scientific merit of the research and the credentials of the applicant as they relate to performing qualified clinical research.
+Applicants are approved for participation in the NIH Intramural LRP after the LRC determines that the applicant will conduct qualified research and has qualifying educational debt.
+LRC approval, in part, is based upon the scientific merit of the research, its priority to the research institutes, and the credentials of the applicant.

 How may assistance be used?

-To provide repayment of extant educational loans incurred by health professionals engaged, as employees of the NIH, in clinical research.
-Recipients must agree by written contract to engage in such research, initially, for a minimum of 2 years; individuals who have conflicting service obligations may not participate in this program until those obligations are satisfied or have been deferred during the period of program service.
-One-year continuation contracts are available, dependent upon the level of debt and continued involvement in clinical research.
-Maximum program benefit is $35,000 per year in loan repayments and $13,650 per year in Federal tax reimbursements.
+To provide repayment of extant educational loans incurred by health professionals engaged, as employees of the NIH, in laboratory or clinical research.
+Recipients must agree by written contract to engage in such research, initially, for a minimum of 2 or 3 years; individuals who have conflicting service obligations may not participate in this program until those obligations are satisfied or have been deferred during the period of program service.
+Continuation contracts for 1-year terms are available, dependent upon the level of debt and continued involvement in research that supports the research and institutional needs and the mission of the NIH.
+Maximum program benefit is $50,000 per year in loan repayments and $23,250 per year in Federal tax reimbursements.
 Recipients must have qualified educational debt in excess of 20 percent of their annual salary, which is referred to as their "debt threshold."
-An amount equal to half of this "debt threshold" will not be repaid by NIH and must be paid by the Program participants.

 What are the requirements after being awarded this opportunity?